gservers/boxduino/README.md

-## BOXuino - the first Arduino powered e-cigarette!
+## BOXduino - the first Arduino powered e-cigarette!

 Using atMega328P (Arduino Nano) to control 3034 N-channel MOSFET transistor with pwm.